Faithful Risking A Practice of Spiritual Leadership

 Ducklings jumping from pier into water

-By Faithful Risking, we mean choosing to take action even though the outcome is uncertain and things may not go as we intend or plan -- and we might lose something we value.
+By Faithful Risking, we mean choosing to take action even though the outcome is uncertain and things may not go as we intend or plan -- and we risk losing something we value.

-Sometimes we have to choose to move, to take a risk, to stretch out beyond comfort.
-Sometimes we are flung into motion; risks come whether we welcome them or not.
+Sometimes we have to choose to move, to take a risk, or to stretch beyond our comfort.
+Sometimes we are flung into motion when risks come whether we welcome them or not.
 This was the case at the beginning of the covid-19 pandemic, which required sudden, radical changes to almost every aspect of congregational life.

-In all of these situations, we can, individually and collectively, meet them faithfully or not.
-That is a choice that is always before us — to what extent we will live aligned with our values and Principles.
-And what we will risk for that alignment.
+We can, individually and collectively, meet these situations faithfully or not.
+That is a choice that is always before us.
+To what extent we will live aligned with our values?
+And what will we risk for that alignment?